 Most would agree, we undertake post-school study to improve our chances of getting a job or career progression.
 But as Australia’s industries and labour markets evolve and change so too does employment opportunity, demand and skills needed.

-Today’s graduate faces more challenges than their parents ever did when finding work.
+Today’s graduates face more challenges than their parents ever did when finding work.
 In such a tumultuous time, how do graduates improve their chances of being employed and kick-start their career?

 Australia’s labour markets and industries are changing, and rapidly.
-This is due to a number of factors including; technological advancements, global economics needs, business needs, industry needs and skill demands.
+This is due to a number of factors including; technological advancements, global economic needs, business needs, industry needs and skill demands.

-Looking at the facts closer, undergraduates with more generalist degrees took longer to gain a foothold in the labour market immediately upon graduation.
-Study areas with the lowest rates of full-time employment in 2016 were; creative arts, agriculture and environmental studies, communications, psychology, science and mathematics and, humanities, culture and social science.
+Looking at the facts closer, undergraduates with more generalist degrees took longer to gain a foothold in the labour market immediately after graduation.
+Study areas with the lowest rates of full-time employment in 2016 were; creative arts, agriculture and environmental studies, communications, psychology, science and mathematics, humanities, culture and social science.
 All these areas had full-time employment rates of less than 62%.¹